ibm-build-lab/Watson-Assistant/external-api-web-functions/Provisioning.md

 <h2>Step4: Catalog</h2>

-In the **Catalog** field type watson assistant and click on the service.
+In the **Catalog** field type Watson Assistant and click on the service.
 Filters on the left hand side could also be used to filter the services:

 <img width="1726" alt="image" src="https://user-images.githubusercontent.com/114666786/201123149-e40b9abc-2e32-4273-9812-00c81ce92abe.png">